lxqnt/find-good-books/README.md

 # The Good Booklist

 This is a simple project exploring client side api calls with Vue JS.
 In this webapp, I am using the google books API to request search query information.
-This was an opportunity to review Vue JS, api integrations, and basic server deployment.
+This was an opportunity to review Vue JS, api integrations, unit testing in vue, better use of computed properties and basic server deployment.
 The project is live at https://the-good-booklist.herokuapp.com.

 ## Basic Project setup